-- Open all doors and windows

-- DON'T

 - turn any electrical switches on or off

 - use the doorbell

 - smoke, or use matches or lighters

-- Make sure the gas on the cooker is switched off.
+Make sure the gas on the cooker is switched off.
 Then check to see if the small 'pilot' light on your boiler has gone out - it's a small flame that you should see through the spy hole on your boiler.
-If it's not there, turn the boiler off, and don't turn it on until the smell of gas has left the house.
+If it's not there, turn the 10 boiler off, and don't turn it on until the smell of gas has left the house.

 If you can still smell gas, turn the main gas supply off at the gas meter.
-Then call Transco on 0800 111 999.
+Then call CADENT on 0800 111 999.